Charthaval: Demographics

+There are Muslim dominated villages nearby including Nagla Rai, Kulhari, Dadheru, Nyamu, Nirdhana, Alamgirpur, Luhari.

 History

 Charthawal is listed in the Ain-i-Akbari of the Mughal Empire as a pargana under the sarkar of Saharanpur, producing a revenue of 1,668,882 dams for the imperial treasury and supplying a force of 200 infantry and 20 cavalry.

 Education

 There are many schools and colleges in Charthawal, including: